If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Worker bees communicate amongst themselves through a special dance, making it possible for the hunters to notify the hive mates of the nectar sources.
 The worker bee will forage starting from midlife and will continue with this task until its demise at 6 weeks.

 The special dance helps honeybees relay a number of messages to their nest mates.
 These include when to swarm, the location of pollen and nectar, and also the distance to food sources.
 The “waggle dance” is the commonly used type of dance by worker bees.
 Foraging bees will perform this dance at the hive after successfully finding a rich food source.
 This will help direct the hive mates to the food source.
-It is usually performed relative to the direction of the sun in relation to the food source and will be adjusted accordingly as he sun direction changes.
+It is usually performed relative to the direction of the sun in relation to the food source and will be adjusted accordingly as the sun’s direction changes.

 Flowers and Plants That Don’t Attract Bees